tqxli/self_supervised_learning_in_medical_imaging/README.md

 # Self-Supervised Learning in Medical Imaging

-> An incomplete list of self-supervised papers related to medical imaging.
+> An incomplete list of self-supervised papers related to medical imaging, with a focus on analysis.

 ### 2021
 - [ ] [SMORE: A Self-Supervised Anti-Aliasing and Super-Resolution Algorithm for MRI Using Deep Learning](https://ieeexplore.ieee.org/document/9253710).
 TMI.